Indonesia–Ukraine relations

 Indonesia and Ukraine established diplomatic relations in 1992.
 Indonesia has an embassy in Kyiv that is also accredited for Georgia and Armenia, while Ukraine has an embassy in Jakarta.
 Both nations have agreed to expand cooperation in heavy industries, military, space technology and exploration, tourism, sports, economy and trade sectors, as well as cooperation within international organizations.

 History

+A 1946 march during the Indonesian National Revolution to give thanks to Ukraine for forwarding the Indonesian question for sovereignty to the United Nations Security Council, forwarded by Dmitry Manuilsky.
+The sign reads, "Thank You Ukraine!" and "Long Live Manuilsky."